-Alison Griffiths is a Professor in the Department of Communication Studies at Baruch College, The City University of New York and the CUNY Graduate Center, where she teaches film history, visual studies, and media theory.
+Alison Griffiths is a Distinguished Professor in the Department of Communication Studies at Baruch College, The City University of New York and the CUNY Graduate Center, where she teaches film history, visual studies, and media theory.
 Griffiths is an internationally recognized scholar whose monographs and over 35 scholarly articles and book chapters have had a major impact on the fields of anthropology, cultural history, cinema studies, nineteenth century visual culture, and new media studies.

 Griffiths has lectured internationally, and was a visiting professor in the Department of Cinema Studies in Stockholm in 2009.
 She has given talks across Europe, Latin America, Scandinavia, and North America and is considered an expert on the history of ethnographic film.